kchallapalli/discovery-tuning/README.md

 2. If you want to test that the scripts are working as expected, you can also kick off the unit tests by running: `py.test tests`.
-> **Warning:** These unit tests will use your credentials to actually call bluemix.
+> **Warning:** These unit tests will use your credentials to actually call IBM Cloud.
 If unit tests are interrupted before completion, they may leave data on 'UnitTest' clusters/collections/rankers around.
  And the tests take a loooong time to execute on account of having to reach out to the watson services.